Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 > **Note** for Step 2 and Step 3: For a better performance `getOriginKeysRequest` can be supplied together with `getPaymentMethodsRequest` and the responses could be cached by the merchant server.

 ## Before you begin
-If you do not have Adyen API keys, follow the official Adyen [get started guide](https://docs.adyen.com/checkout/get-started) to set up your account, get your API key.
 In order to make the extension module up and running, follow our [deployment guide](./DeploymentGuide.md).

 ## Step 1: commercetools checkout validations